ArunavaCoderEm/PetMe-Home-For-Pets/README.md

 Petme is a user-friendly platform for buying and selling pets.
 You can sign in to create listings for pets you want to sell or browse and purchase pets listed by others.

-## Game-rules

-- Both players spin the wheel.
-- The player with greater number gets increment in score.
-- If any player's score reaches 100 they win.

 ## Features

 List of the key features of the project here.